mdpiper/nbgitpuller-link/README.md

 ## Examples

-The *nbgitpuller-link* package comes with a CLI and a Python API.
+The *nbgitpuller-link* package includes a CLI and a Python API.
 The repository holds short [examples](https://github.com/mdpiper/nbgitpuller-link/tree/main/examples) of both, which are adapted here.